-As an introvert, I don't always love cooking with other people, but I always love cooking with my pets in the kitchen.
+As an introvert, I don't always love having other people in the kitchen with me, but I always love having my pets in the kitchen while I cook.
 Some people find the idea of an animal in the kitchen unsanitary — all that fur!
-Those dirty paws! — but for me, having to give the counters an extra wipe-down is worth it for the presence of the quietest, least judgmental, silliest, and most useless sous chefs a gal could ask for.
+Those dirty paws! — but having to give the counters an extra wipe-down is worth it for the presence of the quietest, least judgmental, silliest, and most useless sous chefs a gal could ask for.

 I have a cat and a dog, and both have a comfortable spot to hang out in the kitchen while I cook.
 Milhouse, the cat, favors a basket of aprons sitting on the bottom shelf of my kitchen island, while Goblin goes for the soft rug by the sink.
 (Although if I really want her to stick around, I'll put her favorite blanket on the floor.)